 Shirdi is a popular pilgrimage town with a vast temple complex dedicated to one of India's most revered saints, Sai Baba.
-It's located about 250 kilometers northeast of Mumbai, and 90 kilometers southeast of Nashik, in Maharashtra.
+It's located about 250 kilometers (143 miles) northeast of Mumbai, and 90 kilometers (56 miles) southeast of Nashik, in Maharashtra.
 Find out the best ways to get from Mumbai to Shirdi in this guide.

-An airport has been constructed at Kakadi village about 30 minutes southwest of Shirdi, as part of a project to commemorate the 100th death anniversary of Sai Baba in October 2018.
+An airport was constructed at Kakadi village about 30 minutes southwest of Shirdi, as part of a project to commemorate the 100th death anniversary of Sai Baba in October 2018.
 It was inaugurated on October 1, 2017.
 Extension of the runway and construction of a new terminal building have been approved, with works expected to be completed by the end of 2020.
 This will increase the airport's capacity.

-Alternatively, the second closest airport to Shirdi is at Aurangabad, about 2 hours away.
+Alternatively, the second closest airport to Shirdi is at Aurangabad, about two hours away.

 There are three options for taking the train from Mumbai to Shirdi.
 All run overnight but two are much faster than the other one, and the arrival time in the very early hours of the morning is useful if you're a devotee who wants go straight to the line for the early morning aarti.

-The other option is the substantially slower 51033 Mumbai CST Shirdi Fast Passenger.
+The other option is the substantially slower 51033 Mumbai CST Shirdi Fast Passenger with 25 stops.
 This train departs daily at 10.55 p.m. from Mumbai CST.
 It arrives the next morning at 10.55 a.m., via Pune and Daund.
-The fare is 170 rupees in Sleeper Class and 709 rupees in 3AC.
+The fare is 170 rupees in Sleeper Class and 725 rupees in 3AC.
 The train doesn't have 2AC.
 Cleanliness and punctuality are average, but ticket availability is good.
 See train information.

 - Guide to Classes of Accommodations on Indian Railways Trains (with Photos)